Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Assignment to College Programs and Graduation in Chile

 It may be difficult to disentangle the role of preferences from the role of expectations about admission probabilities when both may enter students' choice of which programs to include in their ROLs (\cite{manski_ecta2004}; \cite{agarwal2018}).
-The pattern observed in the top panel of Figure \ref{fig:appliproba_distcutoffmean} could, alternatively, be consistent with students not behaving strategically but preferring programs that are a good fit in terms of quality, that is, programs in which their skill level would be close to the average skill level.
-If this were the case, applications should peak among students whose skills (proxied by application score) are close to the mean skill level in the program.
-This is not what we observe in the bottom panel of Figure \ref{fig:appliproba_distcutoffmean}.
-Pooling all programs $j$ together, the bottom panel of Figure \ref{fig:appliproba_distcutoffmean} shows the fraction of students including program $j$ in their list, as a function of the distance between their priority score for program $j$ and the mean application score among students admitted to $j$.
-Conditional on application score, the share of students applying to a program $j$ is not the highest for application scores close to the mean score among students admitted to $j$.
-It peaks well below this level, showing that students do not systematically prefer programs in which they would be the ``average'' student.
-This is again consistent with the hypothesis that students behave strategically.
+The pattern observed in Figure \ref{fig:appliproba_distcutoffmean} could, alternatively, be consistent with students not behaving strategically but preferring programs that are a good fit in terms of quality, that is, programs in which their skill level would be close to the marginal skill level.
+If this were the case, application behavior would not change discontinuously as students’ scores cross a program’s admission cutoff.
+Although such discontinuities are not required for strategic behavior to arise, examining specific program pairs—rather than pooling all programs as in Figure \ref{fig:appliproba_distcutoffmean}—reveals clear discontinuities (Figure \ref{fig:discontinuities}).
+The left panels plot, for three program pairs $(j,k)$, the density of the application score $S_j$ among applicants with $P_j=(j,k)$ and show a significant jump at $S_j=c_j$.
+The right panels display the probability that $P_j=(j,k)$ among all potential applicants as a function of $S_j$, again exhibiting a sharp discontinuity at the cutoff.
+Importantly, the programs $j$ in these pairs have highly predictable cutoffs: the $R^2$ from three-lag autoregressive models forecasting the cutoff at time $t$ exceeds 0.98 in all three cases.
+This discontinuous type of strategic behavior may lead to issues with internal validity of an RD identification strategy that controls for $P_j$ (see Section \ref{sec:naive} for discussion).